Ayahuasca Initiation Course: $4250

 The Ayahuasca Curandero Initiation Course is intended for people who want to take their study of the Amazon healing arts more seriously.
-Students will spend 40 days straight with the shipibo curandero don Enrique and our team of healers at the Ayahuasca Foundation’s remote Curandero School, drinking ayahuasca in ceremony 18 times or more.
+Students will spend 40 days in the jungle with the Shipibo curandero don Enrique and our team of healers at the Ayahuasca Foundation’s remote Curandero School, drinking ayahuasca in ceremony 18 times or more.
 At the root of the course, students follow true plant diets with one or two sacred and powerful plants.
+A major focus of the course is the use of icaros, sung during healings and in ceremonies.
+Therefore, the Shipibo language is also a focus, as the icaros are sung in Shipibo.
 This course is held at our Curandero School, located in a different part of the rainforest, and which requires a bus ride and a 45 minute hike into the jungle.

 Students follow an intense but abbreviated version of a traditional, authentic shipibo initiation.
 The accommodations at the jungle curandero school have modern amenities like running water, a gas stove, and limited electricity.
 There is also limited phone service at the school, but no access to internet.
 The food will be prepared by our experienced staff, adhering to the traditional diet food eaten during an authentic initiation.
 Students receive initiate’s clothing made by the shipibo, also according to their tradition.
 The AF team leads this course with total attention to the students and to the teachings of the science of healing so that everyone sees, hears, experiences, and understands plant spirit healing to the most profound level possible in their six weeks in the Amazon Rainforest.
 The six week initiation is held three times each year, according to the course schedule.